 Greg Marcks directed his CineStory winning script, 11:14, which was distributed by Lions Gate and New Line, and starred Hilary Swank and Patrick Swayze.

-Frederick Mensch had his script NIGHTINGALE premiere at Los Angeles Film Festival in May 2014.
+Frederick Mensch had his script NIGHTINGALE premiere at Los Angeles Film Festival in May 2014 and it premiered on HBO in the summer of 2015.

 Gaston Biraben directed CAUTIVA (CAPTIVE -- CineStory semifinalist, 2000), the acclaimed Argentinean film which has won major film festival awards the world over.